Local and local-to-global Principles for zero-cycles on geometrically Kummer $K3$ surfaces: Weak Approximation for zero-cycles

 \begin{exmp} In \cite[Examples 2.4, 2.6, 2.7]{Gazaki2022weak}) we constructed many explicit examples of elliptic curves $E$ and primes $p$ satisfying the assumptions of \autoref{Brorthogonal}.
 We recall some of these examples here. \begin{itemize} \item Let $K=\Q(\sqrt{-3})$.
 Consider the family of elliptic curves $\{E_c:y^2=x^3+c, c\in\Z, c\neq 0\}$ having CM by $\Z[\zeta_3]$.
 Let $p$ be a prime of the form $4p=1+3v^2$ (e.g. $p=7, 37, 61$).
 Then for exactly $\displaystyle\frac{p-1}{6}$ congruence classes of $c\mod p$ the elliptic curve $E_c$ satisfies $|\overline{E_{c,p}}(\F_p)|=p$. \item Let $K=\Q(\sqrt{-11})$ and $p=223$.
 Then the family having CM by $\mathcal{O}_K$ satisfies $|\overline{E_{s,223}}(\F_{223})|=223$.

 \item Let $K=\Q(\sqrt{-19})$ and $p=43$.
 Then the family $\{E_l:y^2=x^3-152x+722+43l,l\in\Z\}$ having CM by $\mathcal{O}_K$ satisfies $|\overline{E_{l,43}}(\F_{43})|=43$.

 \item For $K=\Q(\sqrt{D})$ with $D=-43, -67, -163$ and a prime $p$ of the form $4p=1-Dv^2$ we can also describe infinite families having the desired cardinality of the special fiber.
 See \cite[Example 2.7]{Gazaki2022weak}). \end{itemize} For the remaining three quadratic imaginary fields of class number one, $\Q(i), \Q(\sqrt{-2})$ and $ \Q(\sqrt{-7})$, there are no examples that satisfy \autoref{Brorthogonal}.
-For these three one can explore quadratic or cubic analogs of this proposition.
-Namely, obtain a similar result over a quadratic or cubic extension $L'/K(E[\eta])$, allowing larger residue field.
+However, for $\Q(i)$ the family $\{E_t: y^2=x^3+(3+5n):n\in\Z\}$ and the prime $p=5$ we have $|\overline{E_t}(\F_5)|=10$, which is divisible by $5$.
+All the above results can be extended to this case.
+This particular example has been considered in \cite[Theorem 4.9]{Wills25}.

 \end{exmp}

 \begin{rem} It follows by \cite[Proposition 4.4]{Gazaki2022weak}) that the extension $L=K(E[\eta])$ constructed in \autoref{Brorthogonal} is minimal in the following sense.
 If $\Q\subsetneq F\subsetneq L$ is an intermediate extension, then Since we have a surjection $T(A_w)_{\nd}\{p\}\twoheadrightarrow A_0(X_w)_{\nd}\{p\}$, the same is true for the Kummer surface.
 This suggests that the smallest ramification index for which we might see involvement of the good reduction places in the Brauer-Manin set for zero-cycles of degree $0$ is $p-1$.
 A result of similar flavor was recently obtained for the Brauer-Manin set for rational points on $K3$ surfaces in \cite[Theorem 1.3]{pagano2023role} motivated by earlier considerations in \cite[Theorem C]{BrightNewton}. \end{rem}